Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 start the waterfall with an underpainting

-This gives us the placement of the elements.
+An underpainting gives us the placement of the elements and their values.
 But more importantly, we want to see their value relationships.

 Squint your eyes and notice the side of the cliff is fairly dark and the base is a darker yet.
 Notice the area behind the colored trees is darker than the trees.